 - better skin complexion

-While positive testimonials are wonderful, to see keep in mind individual results will vary.
+While positive testimonials are good to see, keep in mind individual results will vary.
 Most online testimonials are not backed up by research.

 Black Oxygen Organics Complaints